LACCMSS/2025/docs/index.md

   <img src="assets/images/background.jpg" />
 </p>

-**Los Alamos National Laboratory (LANL) will host the 2025 Los Alamos Computational Condensed Matter Summer School in Los Alamos, New Mexico on June 16-27, 2025.**
+**Los Alamos National Laboratory will host the Los Alamos Computational Condensed Matter Summer School 2025 in Los Alamos, New Mexico on June 16-27, 2025.**

 <!--The 2025 Los Alamos Computational Condensed Matter Summer School will expose students to modern and emerging theoretical, computational, and experimental techniques, and gain hands-on training in applying these approaches to current problems in the physical sciences and engineering.-->